-As a German major, you can discover the joys of learning about a culture from the inside out, develop translingual and transcultural competency, participate in international working and learning communities, prepare for a career in a globalized economy and society, qualify to teach high school German by completing a minor in secondary education and boost your résumé while you’re at it.
+As a German major, you can discover the joys of learning about a culture from the inside out, develop translingual and transcultural competency, participate in international working and learning communities, prepare for a career in a globalized economy and society, qualify to teach K-12 German by completing a secondary education major and boost your résumé while you’re at it.
 You can share your insights into German and European history and culture by conducting research and then delivering presentations at local and national conferences and our own Rall Symposium for Undergraduate Research.

 You can also:

 - Travel to Austria or Germany as part of study abroad or spend your D-Term in Berlin and Erfurt.

 - Apply for a Richter Independent Study Fellowship grant to fund your research interests locally or abroad.